DavisNT/OC-Invoice-SKU-MPN-Loc/README.md

-OpenCart 2.3 Invoice SKU MPN Loc
+OpenCart 2.3/3.0 Invoice SKU MPN Loc
 ===============
-OpenCart 2.3 modification to display Manufacturer name, SKU, MPN and Location instead of Model in invoices (in OpenCart admin interface).
+OpenCart 2.3 and 3.0 modification to display Manufacturer name, SKU, MPN and Location instead of Model in invoices (in OpenCart admin interface).

 ## Introduction

 This modification changes invoices in OpenCart admin interface - adds Manufacturer, SKU, MPN and Location columns, and removes Model column from table of products in the invoice.

-This is tested only on OpenCart 2.3.0.2.
+This is tested only on OpenCart 2.3.0.2 and OpenCart 3.0.3.8.

 ## Installation

+1. For OpenCart 3.0 inside the folder `Invoice-SKU-MPN-Loc_oc30.ocmod` compress `install.xml` into `Invoice-SKU-MPN-Loc_oc30.ocmod.zip`.
 1. Open Extensions Installer in OpenCart admin interface.
-1. Upload/install `Invoice-SKU-MPN-Loc.ocmod.xml`.
+1. On OpenCart 2.3 upload/install `Invoice-SKU-MPN-Loc_oc23.ocmod.xml`.
+1. On OpenCart 3.0 upload/install `Invoice-SKU-MPN-Loc_oc30.ocmod.zip`.
 1. Open Modifications in OpenCart admin interface and click Refresh.
 1. Edit the language file (e.g. `admin/language/en-gb/sale/order.php`) of your OpenCart installation (e.g. via FTP) and add (or adjust if needed) lines like these: